Program Description for Information Systems

 Degree: Bachelor of Science

-The Bachelor of Science in Information Systems requires 120 total credits that include a minimum of 54 upper-level credits.
+The Bachelor of Science in Information Systems requires 120 total credits.
 School of Computing Policies

 - All courses must be completed with a grade of C or better unless noted otherwise.